 The Master of Arts in School Counseling with a California Pupil Personnel Services (PPS) Credential authorizes you to work as a credentialed school counselor in a public-school setting.
 Our program requires a minimum of 50 units of coursework and 800 hours of field experience in a PK-12 setting.
 A sequence of courses is determined by the program director.

 - Small class sizes

-- Experienced and highly rated university faculty
+- Experienced university and adjunct faculty

 - Blended schedule with courses in class and online

 - Includes both academic classroom training and applied field experience

 - Graduates from this program are highly sought out by top districts

 - Accredited by the State of California Commission on Teacher Credentialing, 1900 Capitol Avenue, Sacramento, California 95814-4213